NeoSchema Reference Guide

 if present, it takes priority

-:param labels: OPTIONAL (generally, redundant) ways to locate the data node
+:param labels: OPTIONAL (generally redundant) ways to locate the data node

-:param properties: OPTIONAL (generally, redundant) ways to locate the data node
+:param properties: OPTIONAL (generally redundant) ways to locate the data node

 nameargumentsreturns

-locate_nodecls, node_id: Union[int, str], id_type=None, labels=None, dummy_node_name="n"CypherMatch
+locate_nodenode_id: Union[int, str], id_type=None, labels=None, dummy_node_name="n"CypherMatch

-EXPERIMENTAL - a generalization of fetch_data_node()
+EXPERIMENTAL - a generalization of get_data_node()

 Return the "match" structure to later use to locate a node identified